ViewComponent/view_component/README.md

 #### Conventions

 Components are subclasses of `ViewComponent::Base` and live in `app/components`.
-You may wish to create an `ApplicationComponent` that is a subclass of `ViewComponent::Base` and inherit from that instead.
+It's recommended to create an `ApplicationComponent` that is a subclass of `ViewComponent::Base` and inherit from that instead.

 Component class names end in -`Component`.